jedlimlx/Quantum-Hydrodynamics/docs/double_slit.md

 passing through small slits.
 The behaviour of walking droplets passing through small slits is similar to the diffraction and interference observed for light or small particles.

-Before we dive deeper into the phenomenon, I must clarify what "slits" mean in the context of waves and walking droplets.
+Before we dive deeper into the phenomenon, we must clarify what "slits" mean in the context of waves and walking droplets.

 As discussed in [Quantum Tunneling](tunneling.md), a "wall" is made by making